-The 36-year old IT supervisor in California, however, discovered another welcome, unexpected benefit from her new way of eating: it almost completely eliminated her long-standing irritable bowel syndrome.
-Within a month of starting the keto diet her gut was remarkably calm, quiet, and cooperative for the first time in decades.
+The 36-year old IT supervisor in California, however, discovered another welcome, unexpected benefit from her new way of eating: it almost completely eliminated her long-standing irritable bowel syndrome (IBS).

 “Honestly, I’d never had a normal bowel movement almost my whole life,” said Atkins-Reeves, who alternated between extreme constipation and diarrhea (called IBS-C and IBS-D).
 Her doctor’s solution was to give her drugs for both, which she switched between.

 Talking frankly and honestly about gastrointestinal issues is squeamish stuff, the last taboo.
-It’s tough for some to share the particulars of how a once-churning caldron of GI distress has quelled or the bloated pain of constipation eased, all by switching to a very low-carbohydrate diet.
+It’s tough for some to share details about how a once-churning caldron of GI distress has quelled or painful constipation has eased, simply by switching to a low-carb diet.

-So has Dr. Andreas Eenfeldt: “I remember one male patient in his late 20s who had suffered crippling IBS symptoms for most of his life,” he said.
-“I suggested he try a low-carb and high-fat diet, gave him a one-page pamphlet, and he agreed to give it a try.
+So has Dr. Andreas Eenfeldt.
+“I remember one male patient in his late 20s who had suffered crippling IBS symptoms for most of his life,” he said.
+“I suggested he try a low-carb, high-fat diet, gave him a one-page pamphlet, and he agreed to give it a try.
 It was a quick ten-minute consultation.

-Dr. Evelyne Bourdua-Roy agrees: “It is super common.
-Most patients have given up hopes of getting a treatment, it seems.
-They’ve tried a lot of stuff, they have had a colonoscopy, they have had tests for food intolerances and celiac disease with no answers.”
+Dr. Evelyne Bourdua-Roy agrees.
+“It is super common,” she says.
+“Most patients have given up hope of getting treatment, it seems.
+They’ve tried a lot of stuff, they’ve had a colonoscopy, they’ve had tests for food intolerances and celiac disease — all with no answers.”